Kaushal1011/getmenotes/README.md

 - works only on comments starting in newline

-can use lexer mechanism from DenkInterpreter to implement lexing decide on a proper datastructure that parser would use like rather than using a tree we use a hashtable or maybe a new augmented hashedtree datastructure
+decide on a proper datastructure that parser would use like rather than using a tree we use a hashtable or maybe a new augmented hashedtree datastructure